jugeeya/UltimateTrainingModpack/README.md

 ##### Shield

 ###### Infinite
-CPUs will hold a shield that does not deteriorate over time or by damage.
+CPUs will hold a shield that does not deteriorate over time until hit.

 ###### Hold
 CPUs will hold a normal shield.